PRINCIPLES FOR HEALING A DIASTASIS

 NO program is going to work if you don’t do it!
 Consistently and frequently.
 Restoring a compromised core takes time and commitment.
 I know its kinda stating the obvious… but if you don’t DO it, you won’t get the results!

 I wrote this post because you ask me these questions, and I know you are searching for answers… not because I want to enter into a debate about who’s ‘more right’!
-It all works.
-But everyone has their own approach and the fact that you have information and options at your fingertips is the true beauty of the Internet!
-I am proud of my program and have great respect for other professionals who are helping women to be stronger and fitter.
+Different approaches and philosophies work better for some than others.

 Further reading on this blog about Diastasis Recti